 [InvestingAnswers Feature: 9 Ways To Help Your Parents' Finances Without Going Broke Yourself]

-The U.S. Department of State recommends checking your health insurance policy before leaving the country because in many places, doctors and hospitals "still expect payment in at the time of service.
+The U.S. Department of State recommends checking your health insurance policy before leaving the country because in many places, doctors and hospitals 'still expect payment in cash at the time of service.
 You can't simply give them your insurance card and expect it will go through.
-If your policy doesn't go with you when you travel, it's a very good idea to purchase a separate policy for your trip."
+If your policy doesn't go with you when you travel, it's a very good idea to purchase a separate policy for your trip.'

-It also reminds senior travelers thatdoesn't provide coverage for hospital or medical costs outside the United States.
+It also reminds senior travelers that Medicare doesn't provide coverage for hospital or medical costs outside the United States.

 Travel agent Lisa Niver Rajna bought $75,000 worth of wedding insurance for $450 through WedSafe and found it worthwhile.
 Her rented wedding dress was damaged during her beach wedding and she made a successful claim for $1,000 to pay for it.

-Travelers Insurance recently analyzed its wedding insurance claims from its Wedding Protector Plan and found that vendor and venue problems are the most frequent causes of wedding day mishaps for its customers, according to a Travelers spokeswoman.
+The insurance company Travelers analyzed its wedding insurance claims from its Wedding Protector Plan and found that vendor and venue problems are the most frequent causes of wedding day mishaps for its customers, according to a Travelers spokeswoman.
 For example, a venue could go out of business before a couple's wedding day.

-With the average wedding in 2011 costing $25,631, according to Travelers' survey of customers, it's a big enough expense that it's worth covering.
+With the average wedding costing more than $25,000 according to Travelers' survey of customers, it's a big enough expense that it's worth covering.
 Travelers sells wedding insurance for as little as $160 that covers such things as rehearsal events within 48 hours of the wedding, lost deposits, perishable materials, cancellation because of weather or military leave and damaged photos and gifts.

 And as is the case with all insurance, shop around with different companies for the best policies and prices.
 This is one area of your finances that you can control with comparison shopping.